Chris Organ (PI)

-I have a broad background in comparative and evolutionary biology with specific training in paleobiology and phylogenetic comparative methods.
+I have a broad background in comparative and evolutionary biology with specific training in paleobiology, genomics, and phylogenetic comparative methods.
 My Ph.D. was earned under the guidance of dinosaur paleontologist Jack Horner.
 After my doctoral studies, I won an NIH postdoctoral fellowship at Harvard to work with Scott Edwards on genome evolution.
 My research expanded throughout my fellowship to include work on sex chromosomes and human evolution.
 This research was driven by phylogenetic comparative methods I helped develop with Dr. Mark Pagel and Dr. Andrew Meade (University Reading, UK).
 After my postdoc, I joined the Department of Genetics and Genomics at Biogen Idec.
 My work there focused on viral-host interactions and multiple sclerosis GWAS.
 In 2013, I accepted a position at Montana State University in the Department of Earth Sciences and the WIMU Regional Program in Veterinary Medicine.
 Since 2017, I also serve as the Director of the Directed Interdisciplinary Studies Program in the Honors College and am the Senior Bioinformatics Scientist for Montana INBRE, which is funded by the NIH.